fastoch/NestJS-with-Prisma/TUTO.md

 Of course, we have no tables right now, because we haven't generated any migrations against our schema yet.

 # Executing our first Prisma migration

+This migration is going to synchronize our Prisma schema with our current running database.
+- open up a terminal window and run `npx prisma migrate dev --name init`